fzampirolli/mctest/README.md

 ##### MCTest 5.3
-* Questions with skills in linker.json by FT, Irineu, Paulo, Wagner
+* Questions with skills in linker.json by Teubl, Irineu, Paulo, Wagner
-* Table test skill by FT
+* Table test skill by Teubl
 * Hash with full name
 * MUDAR PARA INCIAR COM A VARIAÇÃO 0